-The optional Blower Fan is powered by 28 VDC supplied through a 15-amp CABIN FAN breaker on A/C BUS 2.
+The optional Blower Fan is powered by 28 VDC supplied through a 15amp CABIN FAN breaker on A/C BUS 2.

-Serials 2065 and subs with Optional Air Conditioning System:
+Serials with Optional Air Conditioning System:

 The Air Conditioning System is designed to cool the cabin to desired temperature settings and maintain comfortable humidity levels.
 The system consists of an engine driven compressor, condenser assembly, and evaporator assembly.